Vieilles Charrues Festival: Frequentation

+In 2023, the participation record reached 346,000.
+But 2024 has a deficit of €1M with 250,000 festival-goers.
+In 2025, financial balance is restored with 264,000 festival-goers.
+The daily rate remains at €52.

 Organisation

 The festival promotes the Breton language.
 Part of the association’s work is devoted to the development of the associative and cultural fabric of Central Brittany, in a process of development of the Breton language.
 In 1999, the festival promoted financially the Breton-medium Diwan school network.

 The festival has an impact on the city of Carhaix-Plouguer: its culture center with a capacity of 3,000 people is bigger than the Olympia Hall in Paris.
+The organisation of Vieilles Charrues festival needs 2,500 employees and 7,400 volunteers.